 - A wide-mouthed Nalgene bottle (bought in Kathmandu, donated after)

 - 750ml water bottle (already traveling with) – if I didn’t have this, I’d have bought 2 wide-mouthed Nalgene bottles.

 **** A widemouthed water bottle is best, as you’ll be getting refills from boiled kettles, and it’s easier to fill.
 If you’re using a Steripen then the wide-mouthed bottle is a necessity.
 Not all the Nalgene bottles you’ll find in Kathmandu are legitimate.
 Either buy from home, or from Shona’s to be a real one, rather than a fake one ****

 We carry a filter water bottle – you can find out how we selected which one we bought in this buying guide for water filter bottles.

-We also carry a steripen and a water filter bottle (we didn’t use the filter bottle in Nepal as we were getting boiled and treated water from World Expeditions).
+We also carry a steripen as well as a water filter bottle (we didn’t use the filter bottle in Nepal as we were getting boiled and treated water from World Expeditions).

 - Regular small torch (already traveling with)